fbpx

 ❄️ Storage

-Store this delicious bean curry in an airtight container in the fridge for up to 3 days or store it in the freezer for 3 months.
-To defrost, simply thaw it in the fridge overnight.
+Store this delicious bean curry in an airtight container in the refrigerator for up to 3 days or store it in the freezer for 3 months.
+To defrost, simply thaw it in the refrigerator overnight.

 📌 If you love Pinterest you can pin any of the images to your boards!